 Cleaning a keyboard this way will void any warranty on the keyboard and may even damage or destroy the keyboard.
-We'd only recommend this if you've already tried cleaning the keyboard the traditional way or have spilt a drink into the keyboard that's too extensive to clean the traditional way.
+We would only recommend this if you have already tried cleaning the keyboard the traditional way or have spilt a drink into the keyboard that is too extensive to clean the traditional way.

 Finally, this suggestion is only for a standard keyboards.
 Do not do this with a laptop, laptop keyboard, or other electronics.

 Below are the steps you must follow if you want to have the best outcome for your computer keyboard when cleaning it in the dishwasher.

 - Make sure you've got a spare keyboard.
 You must wait at least a week (7 days) before the keyboard can be used again after it's been washed, therefore unless you do not plan on using your computer for a week you'll need a spare.

 - If your dishwasher has multiple settings, make sure it's a rinse only.
 Do not use a heavy wash, pots, and pan setting, or any heated drying settings.
 Any extensive heat will destroy the keyboard.

 - Wash the keyboard on the top rack only.

 - Do not put anything else in the dishwasher except the keyboard.

 - Only try this if your computer keyboard is plastic.